 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 - Environmental Scientist

 There were about 53,800 jobs for Environmental Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,500 new jobs for Environmental Engineer by 2026.
-The BLS estimates 4,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,000 job openings in this field each year.

 The states with the most job growth for Environmental Engineer are Colorado, Utah, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or Mississippi.
 These states have the worst job growth for this type of profession.

 How Much Does an Environmental Engineer Make?